 (preferred username)[email protected]

-Send a copy of the letter of request to ITDC via the Document Tracking System (DRS).
+Send a copy of the letter of request to ITDC-Director via the UP Document Routing System (DRS).

 If your office is yet to secure your DRS account, please refer to this online FAQ: Document Routing System FAQ

-If you have provided a secondary email or mobile phone number, you can initiate the password reset without the need to contact your CU IT Office.
+If you have set up your recovery email/mobile phone number and/or backup codes, you can initiate the password reset without the need to contact your CU IT Office.
+Learn about the password recovery here: UP Mail Account: Set up Your Password Recovery

 For UP System employees, please send a request to ICT Technical Support at https://ictsupport.up.edu.ph/.